cookiedough-cli/cookiedough-cli/docs/reference/folder-guide.md

 - `types`
 type information for entire packages

-- `preset`
+- `flavors`
 this directory contains resolution handlers ("flavors") for different project root type resolutions from the cli.
-For instance, if it determines you are making a node project, it will begin comparing your crumbs against the node templates in `packages`.
+For instance, if it determines you are making a node project, it will begin comparing your crumbs against the node templates in `flavors`.